 Another way you might find tax write-offs through your RV?
 If you ever use your rig for business travel, you might be eligible to claim campground fees and other travel expenses on your Schedule C.

 In this case, you’d also be able to write off your business mileage at a rate of 70 cents per mile for miles driven between January 1st, 2025 and December 31st, 2025.
 All that said, you will want to make sure any miles claimed were driven strictly for business.
-On top of that, if you live in your RV full time and your RV is your principal place of business, you will only be able to claim miles driven from the RV to carry out business, not miles driven from one campground to the next.
+If you live in your RV full-time and it is your principal place of business, you will only be able to claim miles driven from the RV to carry out business, not miles driven from one campground to the next.

 In any case, if you choose to write off business mileage, it is important to keep detailed records of where you went, when you went there, and how it relates to your business in case of an audit.